-Writing a poem is just half of the journey the main struggle starts while publishing the poems.
+Not sure how to publish a poem?
+You are in the right place.
+Writing a poem is half the battle, the main struggle starts when publishing the poem.

-As every now and then I asked by many newbies that how they can publish their poems and what are the steps that required to become a published poet.
+Every now and then I am asked by many newbies how they can publish their poems and what are the steps that required to become a published poet.

-So in this blog post, I will try to solve your problem of how to publish a poem.
+So in this blog post, I will try to answer your question of how to publish a poem.

-Below are the mentioned steps that will be required for any poet to get their work published.
+Below are the steps that will be required for any poet to get their work published.

 So let’s get started.

 1. Preparing Your Poem

 Before you start your poem publishing journey there are few things that you should look into to increase your chances of getting your poems published.

 If you are reading this article then it means you already have some poems written at your disposal and ready to be published.

 So the first and foremost step you should consider doing is preparing your poems (manuscript) for the following: